 Job Search Process

-Six month Co-op assignments begin at the beginning of January and the beginning of July.
-If you enter NU as a freshman, you are typically eligible to begin your first Co-op at the beginning of your second semester of your sophomore year.
+Each year, six month Co-op assignments begin at the beginning of July and, again, at the beginning of January.
+If you enter Northeastern as a freshman, you are typically eligible to begin your first Co-op at the beginning of your second semester of your sophomore year.
 Transfer students are usually eligible to start Co-op after completing at least one academic semester at NU.

 How to Find a Co-op Position

-- As you satisfy Co-op Program Requirements, you will be made eligible for referral to prospective employers using MyNEU COOL (Co-op Opportunities Online).
+- After you satisfy Co-op Program Requirements, you will be made eligible for referral to prospective employers using MyNEU COOL (Co-op Opportunities Online).

 If you have any questions about the database, log on to myNEU, go to the Co-op section, and take the myNEU COOL quick tour.

 Guides to Professional Success